fernandoem88/react-requests-manager/README.md

 }
 ```

-Here, we can clearly see how the reducer side is clean, and this will be the same for every **Request** we will define in our application.
+Here, we can clearly see how the reducer side is clean, and this will be the same for every **Request** we will define in our application. we don't have to care about requests anymore in our reducers!

 The access to the _requests_ state is kept simple and easy using the **useRequests** hook that accepts a _selector function_ to pick a determined state from the _requests record_ (**reqs**).